WebGL 02: "Movement and Color"

 }

-Every field for the shapes is randomly generated except for the intiial position, which is the position of the shape spawner.
+Every field for the shapes is randomly generated except for the initial position, which is the position of the shape spawner.

 Geometry is also picked randomly from the list of geometry defined above.

-Once a new MovingShape instance is made, it's added to the list of shapes.
+instance is made, it's added to the list of shapes

-The last step in the update method is to update all the shapes in the list, and remove ones that are no longer in use.
+The last step in the update is to update all the shapes in the list, and remove any that are no longer in use.

 for (let i = 0; i < shapes.length; i++) {